 The provider had systems in place to ensure patient records were stored securely and treated confidentially.
-The patient records included an accurate and complete record of the consultation and the provider told us they would return all medical records to patients and/or the companies they had carried out the assessments on behalf of, in the event of them ceasing to trade.
+The patient records included an accurate and complete record of the consultation and the provider told us they would return all medical records to patients in the event of them ceasing to trade.